 The classic problem with rebate management is that it has a retrospective effect.
 You might complete the a deal in December, but its payment date may be closer to February.
 Accounting systems hate that!
 For them, December is over and by February the accounts are closed.
 Accommodating the complexities of supplier and B2B customer deals in an accounting system with closed-off financial periods is counter-intuitive.

-Why spreadsheets are so dangerous when it comes to supplier rebate accounting
+The problem with Excel spreadsheets when it comes to supplier rebate accounting

-Sooner or later, those managing deals realise that there is an alternative to spreadsheet: deal or rebate management software.
+Sooner or later, those managing deals realise that there is an alternative to excel spreadsheets: deal or rebate management software.

-Companies typically choose to use rebate management software when:
+Companies typically choose to use rebate management software over spreadsheets when:

 - Accounting mistakes have come to light

 In public limited companies accounting mistakes could lead to real figures being reported to the stock market.
-Once this happens in a context related to deal management, getting a deal management solution in place is almost a no-brainer.
+Once this happens in a context related to deal management, getting a rebate management system in place is almost a no-brainer.

 - The rebate data gets corrupted